-I came across The Daydream Sound (TDS) on Youtube, whilst browsing for videos of sampling equipment.
-Upon finding out that he was a not only a beatmaker, but also a producer and sampler aficionado, I had to ask for an interview.
-The world of sample-based music has taken a turn towards the digital, and this has seen the landscape of the genre change drastically.
-In order to gain a better understanding of how the samplers and gear of the past affected the sound of 90s sample-based music, whether electronic music or hip-hop, I shot over some questions TDS about samplers, pre-amps and the like.
+I came across The Daydream Sound (TDS) on YouTube whilst browsing for videos of sampling equipment.
+Upon finding out that he was not only a beatmaker but also a sampler aficionado, I had to ask for an interview.
+In order to gain a better understanding of how the samplers and gear of the past affected the sound of 90s electronic music and hip-hop, I shot over some questions TDS about samplers, pre-amps and the like.

-Hi TDS.
-Your Youtube channel looks really interesting.
-As more and more people migrate from analog setups to DAWs and plugins, it’s less common to find people who not only still use physical samplers but are well-versed in how they operate.
-What caused you to become interested retaining an analog component to your studio?
+– Hi TDS.
+As more and more people migrate from analog setups to DAWs and plugins, it’s less common to find people who still use physical samplers and are well-versed in how they operate.
+How did you become interested in retaining an analog component to your studio?

-Do you think that the best efforts of digital plugin emulations from are able to compensate for the lack of analog depth in digital workstations?
+– Do you think that the best efforts of plugin emulations are able to compensate for the lack of analog depth in digital workstations?

 I haven’t actually heard any recent analog emulation plugins but overall I think that any digital emulation can impart a very close effect, but not the same effect.
 In my view though, any effect can be a good effect.

 – Why is it that each sampler has its own “sound”?
 What is it that separates an MPC sampler from the NI Maschine, which is essentially a MIDI controller at heart, with little analog circuitry for the sound to travel through.
 You can hear when something is made using an MPC, but not necessarily with the Maschine.
 Does it have to do with some specific circuitry or component in the sampler?